Christopher Lavorato Profiled for Pro Bono Work

 To date, Lavorato has also appeared on the 2015 Northern California Super Lawyers® list and the Texas Super Lawyers® list, by Thomson Reuters (2015-2020) and he is AV® Rated by Martindale-Hubbell® (since 2014).
 Recently, he and fellow attorneys at our office, Sean Breen and Glen Wilkerson, won a multi-million dollar settlement on behalf of hundreds of condominium owners in a construction defect case here in Austin.

 We are proud to have a decorated veteran and accomplished lawyer like Chris Lavorato on our side.
 He’s one of the things that makes our firm great, along with our extensive courtroom experience and commitment to our clients.
-With hundreds of cases tried and millions of dollars settled, our trial attorneys at Howry, Breen & Herman have proven that we are lawyers you can trust.
+Our trial attorneys at Howry, Breen & Herman have proven that we are lawyers you can trust.
 Read the article here.